-On the next wizard page you can indicate whether you want to see the labels positioned at the left (always placed on the left hand side of the controls), top or float and change the text of each label.
-Change the labels for the tab-pages to "Address" and "Other".
-Label position on top takes more space but is also more modern than left or right.
+On the next wizard page you can indicate whether you want to see the labels aligned left (always placed on the left hand side of the controls) or right and change the text of each label.
+Change the labels for the tab-pages.